Micro Frontend Architecture (MFE)

 Communication and Collaboration between Teams

-While each team works on its components, they must talk with other teams.
+While each team works on its components, coordination with other teams is essential.
 In doing so, they can share ideas, ask for help, and ensure all the website pieces fit together well.
 Good communication is critical to making micro frontend architecture successful.

 Advantages of Micro Frontend Architecture